ava-labs/hypersdk/load/README.md

 ### Transaction Generator

-The TX generator is responsible for generating a valid transaction which any issuer can send.
-Each TX generator is assumed to have an associated account that will sign transactions and whose balance is monitored to err in the case of fund exhaustion.
+The Tx generator is responsible for generating a valid transaction which any issuer can send.
+Each Tx generator is assumed to have an associated account that will sign transactions and whose balance is monitored to err in the case of fund exhaustion.

-### TX Issuer
+### Tx Issuer

 The Tx issuer is responsible for sending and confirming transactions.
 As it issues/confirms transactions, it notifies the tracker, so that it can maintain metrics across the generated load.
 ### Tracker